 On the journey of life therapists act as guides for longer or more arduous journeys.
 However like guides in the physical landscape, therapists can work in a range of ways.
 For example, psychodynamic therapists tend to allow you to explore your problems in your own way and at your own pace.
 Their expertise lies in interpreting where you are, helping you to see that you’ve been this way before, and so helping you to understand the landscape of your life and cultivate your life more effectively.
 Conversely, cognitive behavioural therapists tend to focus on achieving a specific goal, and advocate using established routes to get there step by step.
 They emphasise the importance of you gaining scientific knowledge and skills to resolve your problems.

-Although studies show that on average the different approaches to psychotherapy work as about as well as each other, I still believe that some approaches work better than others for particular people and particular problems.
-You will have your own ideas of what will work best for you, and as feeling comfortable with the therapist is important for success, I make a point of adapting my approach as far as I can to suit the client.
+Although studies show that on average the different approaches to psychotherapy work as about as well as each other, we still believe that some approaches work better than others for particular people and particular problems.
+You will have your own ideas of what will work best for you, and as feeling comfortable with the therapist is important for success, we make a point of adapting our approach as far as we can to suit the client.